HaohanTsao/SQLite-agent/README.md

   "Add a new member named John Doe, with email john.doe@example.com and age 30."

 - **Checking purchase records**:
-  "What are the purchase records for Jane Smith?"
+  "What are the purchase records for Bob Smith?"

 - **Processing a purchase**:
   "John Doe wants to buy 2 Smartphones."